 For purposes of analyzing named executive officer compensation relative to that of the market, the Compensation Committee utilizes a list of peer companies that would be a representative example of organizations of comparable size and business focus and that are representative of the companies with whom we compete for executive talent, with a particular focus on ensuring industry-representative peers.
-In 2012, Pay Governance LLC ("Pay Governance") developed a list of recommended peer companies based upon an assessment of each company's industry, annual revenues, market capitalization, one-year and three-year levels of historical profitability, and one-year and three-year levels of historical total shareholder returns.
+In 2014, Pay Governance developed a list of recommended peer companies based upon an assessment of the aforementioned representative factors, as well as the availability of publicly-disclosed compensation information, revenue and market capitalization of between approximately 0.5 times and 2.5 times the Company's levels, and one-year and three-year levels of both historical profitability and total shareholder returns.
 The Compensation Committee approved the recommended list of peer companies.
-No changes were made to the peer group during the past two years, other than the elimination of one peer due to its acquisition by another company.

-The peer group is comprised of the following list of 16 companies and includes primarily industrial machinery, electrical components and equipment, and building products companies with size and financial characteristics generally comparable to us:
+The peer group is comprised of the following list of 15 companies and includes primarily industrial machinery, electrical components and equipment, and building products companies with size and financial characteristics generally comparable to us:

 Actuant Corporation

 AMETEK Inc.

 A. O. Smith Corp.

 Armstrong World Industries, Inc.

 Belden Inc.

-Brady Corp.

 Carlisle Companies, Inc.

 EnerSys

+Generac Holdings Inc.

 Graco Inc.

 Hubbell Incorporated

+IDEX Corporation

 Lincoln Electric Holdings, Inc.

 Regal Beloit Corporation

-Roper Industries, Inc.

-Steelcase, Inc.

-The Toro Company
+USG Corporation

 Valmont Industries, Inc.